-Composite scores are calculated for kindergarten each trimester as follows:
+Composite scores for kindergarten are calculated for each trimester as follows:

 - Trimester 1: Letter Names, Letter Sounds

 - Trimester 2: Letter Names, Letter Sounds, Nonsense Words

 - Trimester 3: Letter Names, Letter Sounds, Nonsense Words

 Composite scores for grade 1 are calculated for each trimester as follows:

 - Trimester 2: Nonsense Words, Curriculum-Based Measurement for Reading (CBM)